liam2/liam2/doc/usersguide/source/environment.rst

 - Prepare your data as CSV files.
 The first row should contain the name of the fields.
-You need at least two integer columns: "id" and "period" (though they do not necesarrily need to be named like that in the csv file).
+You need at least two integer columns: "id" and "period" (though they do not necessarily need to be named like that in the csv file).

 - Create an import file, as described in the :ref:`import_data` section.
 You can use \\localpath\\Liam2Suite\\Synthetic\\demo_import.yml as an example.